Nagendra1997/dummypy/README.md

 - Setting up a Linux server and MySQL database.
 If not, refer to online tutorials for the Linux distribution of your choice.

-- Although not essential,basic knowledge of setting up Docker and using Docker images would be helpful.You can refer to [Docker documentation](https://docs.docker.com) and various online tutorials on docker.
+- Although not essential, basic knowledge of setting up Docker and using Docker images would be helpful.You can refer to [Docker documentation](https://docs.docker.com) and various online tutorials on docker.

 ### Requirements